ucsdlib/mapathon2024/README.md

 ## What to expect once the Map-a-thon begins
 We will be giving brief tutorials/workshops to get people up to speed and we will have volunteers on hand to get you started and answer questions.

-The project we will be mapping is:  [ [#15182 Open Mapping Hub Asia-Pacific-- MULTAN, SOUTHERN PUNJAB, PAKISTAN- BUILDING MAPPING](https://tasks.hotosm.org/projects/15182/tasks)
+The project we will be mapping will be shared closer to UC GIS Week.

-_The emerging OSM Pakistan Community targets to map Southern Punjab in the following months.
-Multan is a city oon the Chenab River home to 1.872 million people.
-It is identifed to have high risk of flooding and earthquake liquefaction.
-Mapping the buildings in these cities will be able to prepare geospatial data for disaster and climate change resiliency planning._ ]: #